 - Fear of not having enough faith

-Compulsions related to OCD are categorized as avoidance behaviors, reassurance-seeking behaviors, mental compulsions, or overt behavioral compulsions.
+Compulsions related to different types of OCD, including religious OCD, are typically categorized as avoidance behaviors, reassurance-seeking behaviors, mental compulsions, or overt-behavioral compulsions.

 Examples of religious compulsions include:

 - Seeking constant approval or reassurance from religious leaders or authority figures

 - Going to religious or church services more than what is typically scheduled in a person’s religion

 - Engaging in excessive or repeated prayer or religious rituals